Rachid Yazami: Awards and writing

 In 2021 Yazami was appointed President of the Scientific Board of the Moroccan Institute of Advanced Studies.

 In February 2022, Yazami was appointed a visiting scholar in chemistry at the California Institute of Technology.

+In December 2023, Yazami was awarded the VinFuture Grand Prize in Hanoi, along with M. Stanley Whittingham, Martin Green, and Akira Yoshino.

 Nobel Prize omission

 In October 2019, his co-invention of the lithium-ion battery was honored with the 2019 Nobel Prize in Chemistry.
 However, Yazami himself was omitted from the award, which was instead given to Stanley Whittingham, John Goodenough, and Akira Yoshino.
 The Royal Swedish Academy of Sciences awarded Goodenough and Whittingham for their cathodes and Yoshino for the first working prototype but omitted the importance of the working graphite anode invented by Yazami.
 Due to the Nobel Prize's limitation of up to three recipients, Yazami believes the committee had to make a difficult decision between Whittingham and himself.
 He nevertheless congratulated the three recipients of the prize.